Wilma Z. Davis: Career

 At the end of the war, she was requested to work on to the Chinese team which was led by Dr. Leslie Rutledge, an NSA scholar.
-The request was made by Mr. Frank Rowlett, who was the chief of the Intelligence Division from 1945 to 1947.
+The request was made by Frank Rowlett, who was the chief of the Intelligence Division from 1945 to 1947.
 Frank Rowlett had put Wilma in a difficult situation by asking her to take charge of the Chinese project and report back to him.
 Essentially asking her to run the project without any regard for Leslie Rutledge who was the head.
 This made Wilma become conflicted as it went against her convictions.
 It bothered Wilma so much that she became physically sick and went to see her doctor.
 According to her doctor, she was on the verge of a nervous breakdown.
 She eventually verbalized her concerns to Mr. Rowlett and he found someone else to take charge which was a great relief to Wilma.
 Wilma indicated that she had no ill feelings towards Dr. Leslie Rutledge and they both worked together on starting the missile problem.

-After working with the Chinese team, she moved to the VENONA Project trying to break Soviet messages.
-The information obtained from working on the VENONA project was instrumental in the Soviet’s activities during the Cold War.
-Wilma Davis worked on the VENONA project until 1949, then got married and moved to Canada with her second husband, John Mason.
+After working with the Chinese team, she moved to the Venona project trying to break Soviet messages.
+The information obtained from working on the Venona project was instrumental in the Soviet’s activities during the Cold War.
+Wilma Davis worked on the Venona project until 1949, then got married and moved to Canada with her second husband, John Mason.
 After the demise of her second husband, John Mason, Wilma received a telegram from William Friedman to return to work in Washington D.C.
 Wilma was put in charge of the Russian Diplomatic problem.
-She was then reassigned to the VENONA project in 1952 after the death of John Mason.
+She was then reassigned to the Venona project in 1952 after the death of John Mason.
 Wilma left her cryptology work again after marrying her third husband, John Davis.
 She took up the position of assistant director of production.
 Wilma remained an avid supporter of John Davis in all his roles which contributed to his accomplishments.